benkay86/mriqc1/README.md

     -q, --quiet      Be quite, don't show progress bar or warnings --resume     Skip participants for whom any data is already present in the output directory -V, --version    Prints version information
-        --werror     Convert warnings about failure to process a participant to errors and exit on the first error
+        --werror     Convert warnings about failure to process a participant to errors and exit on the first error.
+This does not apply to timeout warnings

 OPTIONS:
         --bids-dir <bids-dir>                          BIDS directory containing data
+        --timeout <minutes>                            Cancel a participant's mriqc process if it runs longer than this many minutes
         --mriqc <mriqc>                                Location of mriqc binary [env: MRIQC=]  [default: mriqc] --out-dir <out-dir>                            Directory for output files
     -n <parallel>                                      Number of participants to run in parallel [default: 1]